AndrewWarb/AIPA/README.md

 4. **Open [http://localhost:3000](http://localhost:3000) in your browser**

-5. **Initialize AI PA:**
-   - Click "Initialize AI PA" in the sidebar
+5. **Start chatting!**
+   - AI PA initializes automatically on startup
+   - The sidebar will show "✓ AI PA Active" when ready
-   - Start chatting!
+   - Start chatting immediately!

 ## 💬 Usage